Skip to content

 Agent Workspace

-Every Lobu agent has a workspace directory such as agents/my-agent/. lobu.toml points each agent at that directory with dir = "./agents/my-agent".
+Every Lobu agent has a workspace directory such as agents/my-agent/. lobu.config.ts points each agent at that directory with dir: "./agents/my-agent".
+A single-agent project can set dir: "." to keep the prompt files at the project root instead (the bundled examples do this); multi-agent projects give each agent its own directory.

 The workspace contains the agent’s prompt files plus any agent-local skills and evals.
-Operator-controlled configuration such as providers, connections, network policy, tool policy, and enabled registry skills lives in lobu.toml.
+Operator-controlled configuration such as providers, connections, network policy, tool policy, and enabled registry skills lives in lobu.config.ts.

 At runtime, Lobu gives each user, DM, or channel its own isolated sandbox workspace.
 The files in agents/<agent>/ are templates for that sandbox, so every new workspace starts from the same IDENTITY.md, SOUL.md, USER.md, skills, and eval setup for that agent.